 Top 4 Fascinating Facts of the Wedding Industry

 Although the holiday season has come to an end, the summer wedding season is fast approaching, and you should expect new things since we are in a new year.
-The wedding industry in the UK has been growing over the years, and lot things have been taking place.
+The Irish wedding industry has been growing over the years with lot’s taking place.

-But, have you ever taken a second to think of the important traditions that define UK weddings?
+But, have you ever taken a second to think of the important traditions that define Irish weddings?
 Is it the slightly longer engagement period, fascinating wedding dresses, or the colourful rings?
-We sought to establish some of the wedding industry fascinating facts that you need to know.
+We sought to establish some of the wedding industrys’ fascinating facts and share them with you.

-The three-day wedding trend is becoming popular across the UK with at least 45% of couples who wed last year choosing to celebrate their big their union for two or three days.
+The three-day wedding trend is becoming popular across the UK and Ireland with at least 45% of UK couples who Wed last year choosing to celebrate their union for two or three days.
 This represents an increment of about 23% compared to how things were five years ago.

-The average wedding size in the UK is 77 guests for the wedding breakfast, 85 guests for the evening party, and 80 guests for the wedding.
+The average wedding size in Ireland is 80 to 100 guests for the wedding meal with an additional 50 to 80 for the evening party.
 Summer remains the most popular wedding season followed by spring.
 The most popular wedding months are July and August.

 Over the past few years, brides have been turning to the more “practical” wedding dresses that give them the much-needed freedom on their big day.
 This has seen a significant rise in the number of brides who prefer the pocketed wedding dresses that help them to keep a few of their valuables close to them.

-After a busy morning of being prepared and plucked, they may also need a place where they can rest their hands and feel at ease as the bridegroom recites the wedding vows.
+After a busy morning of preparation and excitement, they often need a place where they can rest their hands and feel at ease as the bridegroom recites the wedding vows.

 Most millennials prefer to marry later in life when they are financially stable.
 However, the few that choose to walk down the aisle will mostly depend on their parents when it comes to financing.